Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Methodology

-Now, based on the tensor $\hat{\mc{T}}_{s,e}(\omega)$, on interval $[s,e]$, we could obtain the estimated projector $\hat{\bm{\gamma}}(\omega)$, and thus project the spectral tensor $\hat{\mc{F}}(\omega)$ and CUSUM tensor $\hat{\mc{T}}_{s,e}(\omega)$ into vectors.
-However, it is preferable to implement the projector estimation and the projection-enabled change point detection with two independent co-spectra tensors, with which the consistency of the proposed change-point detection method (see below) can be established.
-Below, we assume the existence of two independent and identically distributed co-spectra tensors $\hat{\mc{F}}(\omega)$ and $\hat{\mc{F}}'(\omega)$; see Algorithm \ref{alg:single}.
-For independent data, two independent samples may be obtained by sub-sampling the data with even indexes and odd indexes, respectively \citep{wang2018high}.
-The observed spectral tensor can be split into two asymptotically independent spectral tensors by sub-sampling it with odd Fourier frequency indexes (i.e, $\omega_l$ with odd $l$) and even indexes, respectively.
-Specifically, for each odd Fourier frequency $\omega$, let $\omega'$ be the even Fourier frequency that is closest and larger than $\omega$.
-Then, $\hat{\mc{F}}(\omega')$ could be used as an asymptotically independent copy of $\hat{\mc{F}}'(\omega)$, assuming a slowly varying population spectrum across the frequency range.
+Now, based on the CUSUM tensor $\hat{\mc{T}}_{s,e}(\omega)$, on interval $[s,e]$, we could obtain the estimated projector $\hat{\bm{\gamma}}_{s,e}(\omega)$, and thus project $\hat{\mc{T}}_{s,e}(\omega)$ into a vector.
+Theoretically speaking, it is preferable to implement the projector estimation and the projection-enabled change point detection with two independent co-spectrum tensors, with which the consistency of the proposed change-point detection method (see Theorem \ref{thm:cp}) can be established.
+Below, we assume the existence of two independent and identically distributed co-spectrum tensors $\hat{\mc{F}}(\omega)$ and $\hat{\mc{F}}'(\omega)$; see Algorithm \ref{alg:single}.
+Note that the output $\hat{\sigma}_{s,e}(\omega)>0$ since $\hat{\mc{F}}(\omega)$ is positive semidefinite, and it accounts for the variation of the projected spectral density.